-Ruesch farm is certified organic by Midwest Organic Services Association.
+Ruesch farm is certified organic by the Midwest Organic Services Association.
 Wetlands have traditionally been used for cranberry farming but Brian grows cranberries upland, to preserve marsh habitat.
-Secondly Brian does not use insecticide; instead he floods the bogs in summer to protect the vines from pests.
+Secondly Brian does not use insecticide; instead, he floods the bogs in summer to protect the vines from pests.

-“Rather than pesticides to kill insects and herbicides to kill grass, we employ natural methods to keep grass under control and ”¦ to kill the black headed fire-worm and cranberry fruit worm (flooding in late May for BHFW).
+“Rather than pesticides to kill insects and herbicides to kill grass, we employ natural methods to keep the grass under control and ”to kill the black-headed fire-worm and cranberry fruit worm (flooding in late May for BHFW).
 Flooding suppresses weed growth and kills fruit worm eggs,” said Brian, on the farm website.
 “Yields are not high, especially at first.
 There is more work, but also satisfaction in knowing that you have raised a crop of fruit that has not been chemically touched in any way.
 Since it is a small marsh, the tools we use are limited to a mechanical cranberry rake (and knuckle grease), so you get berries off the vines without flooding first.”

 Bogs and Waterlogged